 Inconsistent watering may cause blossom end rot.
 If they don’t get enough water then a calcium deficiency may occur.
 If the plants suddenly die, it may be the vine borer mentioned above attacking your squash vines.
 Keep an eye on the main center section of the plants.
 The vine borer eats through the stock and you will see sawdust-like crumbs.
 They fly during the day and are black and red with dark wings.

 Here you walk a fine line, don’t water too much, but water enough so the plants thrive.
 They need about an inch of water each week.
 If you dig down in the soil about 3-4 inches check the soil, if it’s dry, it’s time to water the plants.

 If you haven’t tried drip irrigation in your garden you need to give it a try.
 We used it successfully when we lived in the St. George, UT area.
 We found it also saved on our overall water usage.

 Squash needs a minimum of six to eight hours of full sun each day.
 If the plants are lanky and stringy they are lacking the sun they need.
 If the leaves are a very pale green color that is another indication of needing more sunshine each day.

 How To Grow Squash

 I hope today I get you excited about growing a garden.
-The last three years I have had trouble growing squash, as in zucchini.
+For the last three years, I have had trouble growing squash, as in zucchini.
 I thought to myself, no one on earth has trouble growing zucchini.
 Well, I did.
 But not anymore once I learned why my plants were not producing.
 They needed my help by pollinating them by hand.
 Yes, it’s easy and you can do it too!
-All you need is a sable paint brush.
+All you need is a good paintbrush.
 It’s all about being self-reliant.
 May God bless this world, Linda